 "Yet who would have thought the old man to have so much blood in him?"

-The average adult male human body contains roughly five liters of blood (blood volume is proportional to body size).
+The average adult male human body contains roughly five liters (one and a third gallons for Americans) of blood; blood volume is proportional to body size, but you'd be hard-pressed to find an adult with six liters.
 When donating whole blood, 450-500ml is normally taken, which produces feelings of fatigue and weakness for a while, and you must wait 56 days before doing it again.
 Red blood cells do not regenerate all that fast; that's why we have transfusions.
 While people can survive losing quite a bit of blood provided they get prompt medical attention, after losing 40% or more

 But who wants to deal with all that when you're writing action (or comedy

-, which features a lot less blood and a lot more stupid.
+, which features a lot less blood and a lot more stupid

 Before invoking this trope, keep in mind that five liters is still more than enough to make a HUGE mess.
 What looks like too much blood to a person who doesn't know what a gallon and a half of liquid looks like when spilled may in fact be entirely realistic.